Are you planning to spend four days in Kraków, Poland and are wondering which are the best things to see?

-READ MORE: The Royal Road: A Kraków Walking Tour
+FIND OUT MORE: The Royal Road: A Kraków Walking Tour

-The UNESCO World Heritage Site of the Wieliczka Salt Mine, 12 km south-east of Kraków, is an easy day trip from the city.
+The UNESCO World Heritage Site of the Wieliczka Salt Mine, 12 km southeast of Kraków, is an easy day trip from the city.
 Over 700 years old, just 1% of the mine’s 300 km labyrinthine network of tunnels is open to those taking a guided tour.

 Descending 47 flights of stairs to the first chamber, ‘The Bono’, at 64 meters below the surface, the tour takes you from chamber to chamber, through narrow corridors hewn into the mine’s salt base.

 Are you searching for an unusual wedding location?
 Then, why not get married at St Kinga’s Chapel?
 This is the most spectacular of the chapels dotted around the Wieliczka Mine and, at just over 100 meters below ground, it really will prove How Deep Is Your Love.

-To be frank, if time is short, I would dump the Wieliczka Salt Mine from a Kraków itinerary.
+To be frank, if time is short, I would dump the Wieliczka Salt Mine from your Kraków itinerary.
 It’s expensive by Polish standards and feels like a bit of a tourist trap.